-The IMOVE Foundation is a non-profit Organization, which promotes dance and movement sessions for refugees and disadvantaged women and children in Syria’s neighboring countries as well as in the Netherlands.
-These activities help heal conflict-affected women and children to enhance their resilience and emotional wellbeing as well as facilitate connections within their host societies and to expand their cultural horizon.
+The IMOVE Foundation is a non-profit organization, which uses dance, creative movement and yoga sessions for refugees and disadvantaged women and children in Syria’s neighboring countries as well as in the Netherlands.
+Dancing and creative movement help heal conflict-affected women and children to enhance their resilience and emotional well-being as well as facilitate connections within their host societies and to expand their cultural horizon.
+In a study conducted by an independent party, the majority of participants reported significant benefits of the sessions on the mental, social as well as physical health qualities.[/vc_column_text]

 Watch what we do

-The foundation was established by Nikita Shahbazi who experienced the consequences of war and was a refugee herself.
-Her first hand experience in the healing powers of dance, as well as her passion to improve the living condition of marginalized people in order to be able to connect with society and enjoy a healthy, productive life, drove her to establish the IMOVE foundation.
+The foundation was established by Nikita Shahbazi a psychologist, dance movement specialist and mindfulness trainer who experienced the consequences of war and was a refugee herself.
+Her first-hand experience in the healing powers of dance, as well as her passion to improve the living condition of marginalized people in order to be able to connect with society and enjoy a healthy, productive life, drove her to establish the IMOVE foundation.

 Syrian women and children constitute the majority of refugees in Lebanon.
 Currently, only one in four Syrian refugee children attend school and a large majority of them suffer from post-traumatic stress, anxiety, depression, isolation and marginalization.
 These issues negatively affect children’s emotional wellbeing and school performance.